aakankshabhende/aakankshabhende/README.md

 - 💬 Ask me about **Web Development**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 📫 Reach me at : **aakanksha0407@gmail.com**
-- ⚡ Fun fact: I love designing and travelling to explore new places and stuffs.
+- ⚡ Fun fact: I love designing and travelling to explore new places.

 <br/>